-While the majority of Dr. Marc Kayem’s patients are men, women can have sleep apnea and snoring problems, as well.
+While many of Dr. Marc Kayem’s snoring and sleep apnea patients are men, women can have sleep apnea and snoring problems as well.

 In fact, nearly 1 in 5 women have sleep apnea.
 But 9 in 10 women with sleep apnea are not even aware they have it.

 And what’s even more alarming: There is evidence that women with sleep apnea could be more susceptible to heart disease than men are, so early diagnosis and treatment are crucial.

 Why Is It Difficult to Diagnose Women with Sleep Apnea?

 Statistics show that snoring occurs in roughly 57 percent of adult men and 40 percent of women.
 So, though it’s true that women are less likely to develop sleep apnea than men, it doesn’t mean they are not at risk.

 A 2007 sleep poll estimated that 25 percent of American women were at high risk of developing obstructive sleep apnea.

 However, the American Academy of Sleep Medicine indicates that the rate of female diagnoses remains disproportionately low: 1 woman per 2-3 men.

 Why?
 There are a few reasons sleep apnea goes undetected in women.